 #before block, which would be run before each test.

-assert_response :success, makes sure that the home page returns an http status code of 200 or in other words success.
-The third line
+assert_response :success, makes sure that the home page returns an HTTP status code of 200, which indicates success.
+The third line,

 If you’re already scratching your head, don’t worry (like I said, better explanations exist than mine).
 The tutorial will cover testing along the way.
 Hopefully your mind is warmed up right now and you won’t be ambushed by suddenly being confronted with it.